wtung008/first-ajax/README.md

 Step 1 - Your First AJAX Request
 5. Method = GET; Status = 200;  Compared to Step 0 = same.
 6. Type = script and xhr; Initiator = index.html and jquery.min.js; Compared to Step 0 = different.

+Step 2 - Binding to A Click Event
+See code in ajax.js